HGustavs/LenaSYS/backend-models/microservices/duggaSys services/Microservices.md

 __Includes neither original service files nor microservices.__

-__Querys used in this microservice:__

-Includes no querys.

-The __retrieveProfileService_ms.php__ returns an array containing three key values (information about):
+__retrieveProfileService_ms.php__ is responsible for returning the result of a profile update operation in the format of an array.
+The array contains information about:

-- __success__ - ('true' or 'false') indicating whether the user's request to update the password or security question was successful or not. 'true' means the update was successful, and 'false' means it failed for some reason.
+- __success__: A boolean value indicating whether the operation was successful or not.

-- __status__ - Indicating the user's status or the outcome of the operation.
+- __status__: A string describing the current status of the operation, such as if the user is a teacher or if there was a password mismatch.
 Possible values include:
    - "teacher" - The user is a teacher or superuser and is not allowed to change their password or security question.
    - "wrongpassword" - The provided password does not match the one in the database.
    - An empty string ('""') if no specific statuses occur during the process.

-- __debug__ - Debugging information.
-If anything goes wrong during the database operations.
-For example, it may include details of database errors captured when an SQL query fails to execute correctly.
+- __debug__: Debugging information.
+Includes any errors encountered during the operation.

-The microservice provide direct feedback from the server about the result of the requested operation (either changing the password or security question).
+__retrieveProfileService_ms.php__ provides feedback about the success of a profile update operation (either changing the password or security question), and logs any debug information.
+This function returns an array that summarizes the outcome of the operation.

 <br>
 <br>